colts70/The-Sematic-Stack/README.md

 HESS introduces a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners.

+HESS / DFH is built specifically for AI.
+If you have any questions, confusion, or concerns, copy-paste this spec into a chat to get unstuck and understand it quickly.

 ---

 ## Core Terms (keep these straight)